BANKEX/ico-token-contract-draft/README.md

 1. Distribute tokens on behalf of investor without making direct Ether transfer to the crowdsale contract.
 2. Register investors.

-BANKEX crowdsale distributes tokens in a semi-trustless manner.

 #### KYC
 Only registered investors are allowed to take part in the crowdsale.